deepchatterjeeligo/deepchatterjeeligo.github.io/_pages/research.md

 counterparts since not all GW detections are expected to have accompanying counterparts.
 Even when they are present, they are dim and evolve rapidly, making it a challenge for observational effort.
-Within LIGO, I study the conditions when such joint multi-messenger observations are possible, and develop tools and data products which make such discoveries possible.
+Within LIGO, I study the conditions when such joint multi-messenger observations are possible, and develop tools, data products, and algorithms using machine-learning which make such discoveries possible.
 My research is interdisciplinary - aside from general relativity, one has to use results from several different areas like nuclear physics and high-energy astrophysics.
 Computing plays a big role in the implementation for most data analysis techniques, with machine learning starting to play a bigger role nowadays.
 Apart from multi-messenger astronomy, I am interested in gravitational-wave cosmology.
 There is a tension in the measured value of the Hubble constant, between the two established probes - type Ia supernovae and the cosmic microwave background.
 Gravitational waves provide an independent